sandialabs/Spitfire/docs/source/demo/flamelet/example_coal_combustion_model.rst

 Custom Tabulation Example: 4D Coal Combustion Model
 ===================================================

-*This demo is part of Spitfire, with*\ `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__
+*This demo is part of Spitfire, with* `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__

+*Highlights*

-*Highlights* - building a table with user-defined continuation loops - varying the fuel stream and incorporating nonadiabatic effects in a quasisteady manner - stacking contour plots to visualize a 3D field
+-  building a table with user-defined continuation loops
+-  varying the fuel stream and incorporating nonadiabatic effects in a quasisteady manner
+-  stacking contour plots to visualize a 3D field

 This example showcases a flamelet library built with manual loops over the tabulation dimensions.
 We build a four-dimensional table of states